 Travis: F800GT (with bags), FJ09 (with bags), Sena carbon fiber noise cancelling helmet (but he'll settle for an HJC RPHA-Max), a Toy Hauler, an X-Ram Mount, TLX Cases and adjustable levers

 Merry Chrismahanukwanza And Happy New Year!

 We hope you've enjoyed our review of TRO's happenings and taken a moment to reflect on your own successful riding season.
 We'd love to hear your highlights.
 What else happened in 2016 worth mentioning?
 What's on your holiday or anytime wish list?
 What would you like TRO to do, or do more of, in 2017?
 Your input is invited.
-Post An Article!
+Leave a comment!